MikeQin/ubuntu-1804-vagrant/README.md

 # Ubuntu Desktop 18.04 LTS Using Vagrant for VirtualBox
-Vagrantfile to Build a Ubuntu Desktop 18.04 LTS for VirtualBox
+Vagrantfile to Build a Ubuntu Desktop 18.04 LTS for VirtualBox.

+Box: peru/ubuntu-18.04-desktop-amd64

 ## VM Includes
 - Basic Linux Packages:\